 How do you say enough in Italian?
 How do you pronounce it?
-Are there more ways to translate it?
+Are there different ways to translate it?

-In this lesson, we will look at how to say this word along with many audio recordings and example sentences.
+In this lesson, we will look at how to say this word with the help of many audio recordings and example sentences.
 Read on to learn everything you need to know!

 Enough in Italian